owulveryck/khappygo/README.md

 #### Deep learning
 The deep learning models are encoded in ONNX and stored using git-lfs. see the [gofaces](https://github.com/owulveryck/gofaces) repo for more info.

+Two pre-trained models are used:

+- Tiny Yolo v2
+- emotion fer+

 #### non deep learning